0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### `starknet-compile`

 ```
-$ npx hardhat starknet-compile [PATH...] [--cairo1-bin-dir <PATH>]
+$ npx hardhat starknet-compile [PATH...] [--add-pythonic-hints] [--replace-ids] [--allowed-libfuncs-list-file] [--allowed-libfuncs-list-name] [--cairo1-bin-dir <PATH>]
 ```

 Compiles Starknet Cairo 1 contracts in the provided path.
 Paths can be files and directories.
+Currently, contracts importing other contracts are not supported (until this is supported, you may try to use [Scarb](https://github.com/software-mansion/scarb) and modifying its artifacts to be compatible with this plugin).

 You can use a custom compiler by providing the path of the directory of its binary executable to `--cairo1-bin-dir` or to the `cairo1BinDir` option in your hardhat config file.
+Other CLI options are the same as in the [native Cairo compiler](https://github.com/starkware-libs/cairo).

 ### `starknet-verify`